-- 107. A great part of Chiseldon parish's character derives from its very high quality built environment.
+- 105. A great part of Chiseldon Parish's character derives from its very high quality built environment.
 Appendixes 1 and 2 show the conservation areas and listed buildings respectively.
-These are designated assets. - 108.
+These are designated assets. - 106.
 Swindon Borough Local Plan policy EN10 requires that the historic environment will be sustained and enhanced.
 Proposals for development affecting heritage assets shall conserve and, where appropriate, enhance their significance and setting.
-Any harm to the significance of a designated or non-designated heritage asset, or their loss, must be justified. - 109.
+Any harm to the significance of a designated or non-designated heritage asset, or their loss, must be justified. - 107.
 In addition to listed buildings, there are many non-listed structures and buildings that are also worthy of protection though they are not designated.
-These are listed in Policy 6, Figure 18 and Appendix 6.
+These are listed in Policy 6, Figure 18 and Appendix 6. - 108.
+Additional information on all heritage assets can be found in the Historic Environment Record.

-Figure 18: Non-designated heritage assets in Chiseldon Parish
+Figure 18: Non-designated Heritage Assets in Chiseldon Parish